aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 I macth my code with the given code in the instructions and updated the little code in the ProductRepository and Repository.cs file

-In my product.cs file i gave CoverType the Ctegory id so i fixed my mistake and corrected it to the CoverType id
+In my product.cs file i gave CoverType the Ctegory id so i fixed my mistake and corrected it to the CoverType id.

+I added the images folder under the wwwroot and added  the products folder under it